 For prototype and production of screened materials we have the highly reproducible DEK247 semi-automatic screen printer able to print test areas of up to 12”x12”.
 We also have spin coating, K-bar and doctorblade for quick screening.
 Depending on the application and deposit areas we also have other techniques available within our laboratory.

-In the same building as our labs is the Experimental Techniques Centre (ETC) which has TEM and SEM along with IR and surface analysis equipment.
+In the same building as our labs is the Experimental Techniques Centre (ETC) which has FE, TEM and SEM along with IR and surface analysis equipment such as a Gaton Vulcon cathodoluminescence detector.
 We make considerable use of their facilities and have an excellent relationship with them.